Creating Your Family Vision – Your Key for Family Connection ⋆ Mama Says Namaste

 You have a business vision - what about your FAMILY vision?

-My friend has a wonderful course on creating a family vision.
-This was a powerful catalyst for my family to go through and create our own family plan.
-What I love is that this pushed us to really sit down as a family and talk about what we envision for our home.
+Ages ago, I had a friend who put together a family vision course.
+We loved going through it, and it was a powerful catalyst for my family to go through and create our own family plan.
+What I love is that this pushed us to really sit down as a family and talk about what we envisioned for our home.

 Don't just walk into your family blind and reacting.
 This is your opportunity to be intentional - to start with identifying and laying out what you want your family to be like.